-The environment in which the athletes find themselves and how it can affect performance, well-being and longevity in the sport has been emphasised in several studies.
-5 30-32 In our study, the athletes' perceived lack of structure and organisation related to the school environments was discussed in the focus groups.
+The environment in which the athletes find themselves and how it can affect performance, well-being and longevity in the sport has been emphasised in several studies.^{5 30-32} In our study, the athletes' perceived lack of structure and organisation related to the school environments was discussed in the focus groups.
 It emerged as possibly the most important issue to review to create opportunities for sustainable sports development.
 For example, the athlete's description of a lack of opportunity to receive support for academic studies during scheduled school time-'we never have time to go to those sessions because, because we have often training during them'-reveals that some schools may not fully grasp the extent of the athlete's studies and training routines.
 This points to an important area that should be straightforward for schools to address, for example, when planning students' schedules.
 The purpose of SSHS-A environments is to support the athlete's personal development and provide opportunities for a dual career.
 The SSHS-A' holistic approach was emphasised by the athletes as important for their study time at the school.
-In addition, perceived shortcomings in the school networks were also discussed, such as understanding that helped them manage their training and injuries: 'As a runner, I check the number of miles a week, for example, to make sure I don't run too much.'
-The importance of factual and conceptual knowledge to understand complex relationships and take personal responsibility for preventing health problems in athletes has been highlighted.
-22 33 34 This highlights that the sports subjects on the schedule may need to be revised so that, in addition to the basic generic information, they also contain sportspecific knowledge that the athletes can relate to.
+In addition, perceived shortcomings in the school networks were also discussed, such as difficulties in accessing various resources (eg, physiotherapists, dietitians and sports psychologists) when needed.
+Thus, there is a need for SSHS-A to review the various collaborations so that school-related resources that are to be provided are available in a similar way regardless of which school one attends, regarding, for example, accessibility.